vizia/vizia-book/src/walkthrough/introduction.md

 The downward communication is called a _binding_, since the view is bound to reflect the model, and the upward communication is called an _event_, since it represents an instance of something happening that needs to be responded to.

-The second thing you need to understand is that all user interface programming is about manipulating trees.
+The second thing to understand is that all user interface programming is about manipulating trees.
 Look at the browser window you're reading this book in.
 Logically, it has a root node (the browser window), with several children (the menu bar, the URL bar, the bookmark bar, and the webpage view).
 Each of these children has children, and so on and so forth.